 When you climb the stairs, be sure to notice the variety of tiles, many of which were sent to the artist from cities around the world.
 At one point very near the top, you will reach a large mosaic of the Brazilian Flag.
 This should be your stopping point.
 According to our guide, there is a blind spot just beyond it where many robberies take place.

 Having never been to Rio during Carnival, I had no idea that the main dancing takes place in the Sambadrome, a 700 meter long open stadium that seats 70,000 people.
 Here 12 of the 200 city samba schools will each get a 45-minute opportunity to show off their talent.

 Walking under the Arco do Teles brings you to an area of traditional houses from the 1700s, including #13 home to Carmen (the famous Brazilian woman who was always photographed with fruit on her head).
 Aside from prostitution, the area has a sordid past and may be haunted by Barbara.
 As legend has it, Barbara stole local children, killed them, and bathed in their blood to stay youthful.

 • Metropolitan Cathedral of Saint Sebastian

-Also called the Metropolitan Cathedral of Rio do Janeiro, it was built in the round to symbolize unity.
+Also called the Metropolitan Cathedral of Rio de Janeiro, it is round to symbolize unity.
 We entered from the main entrance in the front and went out on the side facing the Lapa neighbourhood.
-It is at this point that our guide said, “Now is the time to remove all your jewellery and put your cameras away.
+Here our guide instructed us to remove all our jewellery and put our cameras away.
 It is okay to take the camera out for a photo, but immediately put it away after the shot.”

 • Lapa Arches